james0r/wauble-gutenberg/README.md

     └── _default.scss
 ```

-> To use SCSS variables, mixins, or functions within a modules files, you must import abstracts with `@import './abstracts';` at the top of your file.
+> To use SCSS variables, mixins, or functions within dynamically imported stylesheets, you must import abstracts first by adding `@import './abstracts';` to the top of your dynamic SCSS file.

 #### Development Mode